 Bonz was heckled for looking like one of the Hanson brothers, and Rizzo was elongated and had a weird skateboarding stance.
-They had a man crush on Brandon Lee and did a shot-for-shot remake of “The Crow” at age 13, though the tapes are still missing somewhere in Tall Timbers New Jersey.
+They became obsessed with Brandon Lee and did a shot-for-shot remake of “The Crow” at age 12 (epic VHS footage).

 It’s like when your Gramps gives you advice – it may be good advice but it’s coming from Grandpa so you basically blow it off.
 Bonz and Rizz are not your grandpa, so if they say some good shit in a fun way – maybe you’ll listen and your life will be a little better, or longer or funner or whatever.
 That’s why they do it, to maybe make a difference & have fun doing it!